alina-tariq/CrochetCompanion/README.md

 - Ensure you meet all the required specifications
 - Download the project files
-- Install cocoapods and then run pod install to install dependencies
+- Install CocoaPods and then run pod install to install dependencies
 - Open the project in XCode and build to run in simulator

 ## Demo